 We reached Yana towards the evening.
 There were hardly any people around and the walk through the jungle was a bit eerie on our return.
 The rocks are amazing.
 There is a parikrama or circumambulation path through the bigger rock.
 You have to walk barefoot.
 The small stones all along the way hurt the sole like anything.
 The parikrama involves a bit of climbing the stairs and then walking downstairs.
 There is a small Ganesha temple between the two big rocks, but it was closed when I visited.

 Yana rocks are about 30 km from Sirsi and 50 km from Gokarna.
 Prefer to visit it during the day.
-There is just a small shop close to gate else there is nothing much you would get there.
+There is just a small shop close to the gate else there is nothing much you would get there.

 How to visit Vibhuti Falls, Yana Caves from Gokarna & Sirsi

 We visited these places in a cab guided by a local relative.
 However, budget travelers can take an interstate bus plying between Sirsi & Gokarna and vice versa and visit them in a day.
-The route is single lane and very few buses ply on this route.
+The route is single-lane and very few buses ply this route.
 You should inquire at Sirsi or Gokarna Bus stand and plan accordingly.
 Very basic food, refreshments, and toilets are there for the visitors.
-Most parts of these routes are jungles or forest area.
+Most parts of these routes are jungles or forest areas.
 Hence if you plan to drive or ride a bike to this place take appropriate precautions.
 Avoid monsoon season unless you are a hardcore traveler/trekker/explorer.

-Mirjan Fort is a 16th CE fort built by Queen Chennabhaira Devi or Gerasoppa that was a part of the Vijayanagara empire.
-Till I reached this fort I did not know this is one of the Indian monuments built by women.
+Mirjan Fort is a 16th CE fort built by Queen Chennabhaira Devi or Gerasoppa that was a part of the Vijayanagara Empire.
+Until I reached this fort I did not know this is one of the Indian monuments built by women.
 It is a fairly large fort close to the west coast.
-Mirjan port was used for trading with ports of Gujarat.
+Mirjan port was used for trading with the ports of Gujarat.
 It is interesting to note that in those days Pepper was the main product and the queen was often called the Pepper Queen.

 Most of the Mirjan fort is in ruins with not much maintenance.
-You can walk around and see its fortified walls, its structural remains that include few fairly large wells.
+You can walk around and see its fortified walls, and its structural remains that include a few fairly large wells.
 A small temple dedicated to Mahishasurmardini continues to live under a tree.

 A word of caution, the Mirjan Fort, is in the coastal region which is hot most of the seasons and humid during summers & monsoon seasons.
 Carry drinking water and a cap to protect yourself from the harsh sun rays.

-Mirjan fort is 60 Km from Sirsi and 22 Km from Gokarna.
+Mirjan Fort is 60 Km from Sirsi and 22 Km from Gokarna.